Tuananh165-art/NexusChat/README.md

 # NexusChat

 NexusChat is a Go/Next.js real-time chat platform for anonymous matching.
 It includes Go services, a Next.js frontend served by `web`, and the FastAPI `ai-service`.
-The current lab runtime uses HTTP and WebSocket (`ws://`) through Traefik; TLS is not enabled.
+The current lab runtime uses HTTP and WebSocket (`ws://`) through Traefik.
 See the complete [project reference](docs/project-reference.md) for business workflows, service boundaries, feature/API inventory, migration policy, and known limitations.

 ## Architecture